Smart Thermostats: Control Comfort and Costs the Smart Way

 By Anne Fonda

-Staying comfortable in your home is easy when you have the right thermostat.
+Staying comfortable in your home, saving energy, and saving money is easy when you have the right smart thermostat.
 With this article, we hope to help you answer the question “How do I know which thermostat I need?”

 Your home’s thermostat works to control the temperature.
 It senses the indoor temperature and signals your air conditioner, heat pump, or furnace to kick in to heat or cool your home to the desired temperature.
 For such a small component, it plays an outsized role in making your home comfortable.